fieldtrip/website/tutorial/tms-eeg.md

     cfg_ringing = ft_artifact_tms(cfg);     % Detect TMS artifacts

 {% include markup/warning %}
 In **[ft_artifact_tms](/reference/ft_artifact_tms)** we use cfg.prestim and cfg.poststim to indicate the time range around the TMS pulse that should be removed.
-There is no restriction, however, that prevents both time points from being located after the pulse (in case of a recharging artefact, for example).
+There is no restriction, however, that prevents both time points from being located after the pulse (in case of a recharging artifact, for example).
 It is therefore also possible to mark artifacts that have on- and offsets both after onset of the TMS pulse.

 In case you wish to specify an artifact onset that occurs after the TMS pulse (e.g., in case of a recharging artifact), cfg.prestim must be negative (e.g., -0.500 for 500 ms after pulse onset) as cfg.prestim refers to time **before** stimulus onset.
 {% include markup/end %}